meghbhalerao/pred-guide/README.md

 --save_check # Whether to save the model weights
 ```
 3. After running this script your model checkpoints will be saved in `./save_model_ssda` folder and the accuracy will be printed out.
+4. Just a note, for `Office-Home` dataset you will have to reduce some of the iterations and intervals to smaller values (scale-down by a factor of **7** approximately since it is smaller then `DomainNet` approximately and on-average by a factor of 7) to get reproducible results.
 ## Dependenceis
  - [`pytorch v1.7.0`](https://pytorch.org)